w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 ### Limitations of Nomination Pools

-- A member cannot vote (e.g. in Referenda or for Council members) with their nominated funds.
-This may be changed in the future once accounts are afforded the ability to split votes.
 - For a member to switch pools, all funds from the account must be unbonded.
 This process takes 28 eras.
 - A member can partially unbond the staked funds in the pool (at most 32 partial unbonds).